Exploring the Life of Cambodian Monks

-Buddhism in Cambodia flourished during the Angkor Kingdom period, particularly during the reign of the Buddhist Khmer king Jayavarman VII.
-Jayavarman VII ruled between 1181 and 1215, and worked very hard during this time to establish Buddhism as the state religion.
-He saw this as saving the Khmer people.
-Jayavarman was successful, and after the 13th century CE Theravada Buddhism (one of the oldest Buddhist schools) become one of the religions of Angkor Wat.
+Buddhism thrived during the Angkor Kingdom era, particularly under the reign of King Jayavarman VII, a devoted Buddhist.
+Jayavarman VII’s rule between 1181 and 1215 saw a concerted effort to establish Buddhism as the state religion, viewed as a means to save the Khmer people.
+His efforts were successful, and Theravada Buddhism, one of the oldest Buddhist schools, became one of the primary religions at Angkor Wat.

-Today Buddhism remains an influential force in Cambodia religion and in everyday life, but it is still rebuilding from the loss of so many leaders and teachers during the Khmer Rouge period.
-However, in 2006 there were an estimated 60,000 Buddhist novices in Cambodia, and work to repair temples and re-establish Buddhism continues.
+Today, Buddhism continues to hold a profound influence in Cambodian society and daily life, even as it recovers from the loss of many leaders and teachers during the Khmer Rouge era.
+In 2006, approximately 60,000 Buddhist novices were estimated to be in Cambodia, and ongoing efforts to restore temples and reestablish Buddhism are in progress.

 Find out more about the history of circus in Cambodia